Cirrhosis of the Liver

 If your doctor suspects you have cirrhosis, one or more of the following imaging tests may be performed:

 - Abdominal computed tomography (CT) scan: This procedure combines special x-ray equipment with sophisticated computers to produce multiple, digital images or pictures of the liver.
 It can help determine the severity of cirrhosis as well as other liver diseases.
-See the Safety page for more information about CT.
+See "Radiation Dose in X-Ray and CT Exams" for more information.

 - Abdominal ultrasound: Ultrasound is a type of imaging exam that uses sound waves to create pictures of the inside of the abdomen and/or pelvis, including images of the liver.
 Doppler ultrasound allows for evaluation of blood flow to and from the liver.

 - Body magnetic resonance imaging (MRI): This imaging exam uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of the liver allowing for assessment of damage caused by various liver diseases.
-See the Safety page for more information about MRI.
+See the MRI Safety page for more information.

-- Magnetic resonance cholangiopancreatography (MRCP): MRCP is special type of MRI exam that can assess abnormalities by creating detailed images of the ducts that involve the liver and gallbladder, commonly referred to as the biliary system that resides within the liver.
+- Magnetic resonance cholangiopancreatography (MRCP): MRCP is special type of MRI protocol that is designed to evaluate a part of the liver and gallbladder, known as the biliary system that is part of your liver.

 Other tests include:

-- Biopsy: Part of the liver tissue may be sampled and examined in the laboratory to analyze the damage.
+- Biopsy: Part of the liver tissue is sampled and examined by a pathology doctor to analyze the extent of liver damage.
+The biopsy is often done by a radiologist using ultrasound guidance and is minimally invasive.

 - Liver function test: This test involves analyzing the blood for particular enzymes that signal that liver damage is present.